Get your PhD in Social Work

 Am I exempt from submitting an English proficiency test if I completed a degree in the United States?

 Yes, applicants who have completed a degree at a U.S. institution are typically exempt from English proficiency test requirements.
-For more information, visit the English Proficiency Requirements page.
+For more information, review the English proficiency requirements.

 Are there application fee waivers available?